Today, I’m revealing nine of my very best tricks for soothing a fussy baby that you probably haven’t heard everywhere else.

 As much as your baby loves Mama and might favor you the majority of the time, she may calm down or fall asleep more quickly just being held by someone else.

-However, when you do have the opportunity, if you find this change of arms does work, don’t take it personally.
+If you find this change of arms DOES work, don’t take it personally.
 Your baby loves you as much as ever, but hey, even I get tired of myself sometimes.

 Tip #6.
 Offer a Baby Massage

-Sometimes when Carrots was fussy as a younger baby, I would recline on the couch, lean her against my knees facing away from me so that there was pressure on her tummy, and rub her lower back.
+Sometimes when my daughter was fussy as a younger baby, I would recline on the couch, lean her against my knees facing away from me so that there was pressure on her tummy, and rub her lower back.

 My thinking was that maybe her intestines weren’t feeling so good and a focused massage might help whatever was bothering her move through.
 I don’t know for sure if I was correct, but it frequently helped calm her.